-California Penal Code 1473.7 PC allows people who are no longer in criminal custody to file a motion to vacate a judgment in a criminal case.
+California Penal Code § 1473.7 PC allows you – if you are no longer in criminal custody – to file a motion to vacate a judgment in a criminal case.
 The motion can be based on either:

-- A prejudicial error which damaged the defendant’s ability to meaningfully understand, defend against, or knowingly accept the actual or potential adverse immigration consequences of a plea of guilty or nolo contendere (“no contest”); or
+- A prejudicial error which damaged your ability to meaningfully understand, defend against, or knowingly accept the actual or potential adverse immigration consequences of a plea of guilty or nolo contendere (“no contest”); or

 - Newly discovered evidence of actual innocence.